-How to Install and Setup MainWP WPvivid Backup Extension?
+How to Install and Setup WPvivid Backup for MainWP?

 Like all the other extensions for MainWP, MainWP WPvivid Backup Extension works on top of that the WPvivid Bakcup Plugin is installed on the child Sites.
 Therefore it follows a two-step installation process where you first install the extension on your Dashboard and then install the WPvivid Backup plugin directly.

 Step 1.
 Install MainWP WPvivid Backup Extension on your Dashboard site

 WPvivid Backup for MainWP works as an individual WordPress plugin, and installation process is the same as any other WordPress plugin.

 1. Log in to your MainWP dashboard site.